ksprashu/gemini-cli-mcp-servers/README.md

 ## Disclaimer

 This is not an officially supported Google product.
-This project is provided for reference and educational purposes only.

 ## License